loopstock-io/challenges/devop-engineers/README.md

 }
 ```

-### Datamodel and database structure
+### Data-model and database structure

-* Map out the datamodel for your inventory management application.
+* Map out the data-model for your inventory management application.
 (No need to get fancy here, you can use pen and paper if you like.)
 * Explain how you would set up your databases and how that would play along with the service architecture you set up.